UniReady Enabling Program

 - completed TAFE studies at a certificate IV level; or

-After successfully completing the program, a 'notional' ATAR will be calculated from your results.
-Your score isn't considered an official ATAR because it isn't awarded through WACE, but it's recognised by Curtin and TISC as meeting the university's minimum entry requirements.
+Your score isn't considered an official ATAR because it's not awarded through WACE, but it's recognised by Curtin and TISC as meeting the University's minimum entry requirements.

 |300443||Academic Writing 013||25|